What is Sterilization ? 9 Types and Methods in Microbiology

 Application of the sterilization methods

-1. Methods of sterilization of surgical instruments are Boiling, Incineration, Autoclave.
+1. Methods of sterilization of surgical instruments are Boiling, Incineration, and Autoclave.

-2. Methods of sterilization of glassware are autoclave, boiling, and also the hot-air oven.
+2. Methods of sterilizing glassware are autoclave, boiling, and the hot-air oven.

-3. Methods of sterilization of water we use filtration and other moist liquid material autoclave.
+3. Methods of sterilization of water: We use filtration and other moist liquid material autoclaves.

-4. For powders and other dry forms, it is a hot air oven if thermostable or gaseous methods and radiation.
+4. For powders and other dry forms, it is a hot air oven with thermostable or gaseous methods and radiation.

-5. Methods of Sterilization employed in hospitals for metallic surgical instruments are boiling, autoclave, incineration.
+5. Methods of Sterilization employed in hospitals for metallic surgical instruments are boiling, autoclave, and incineration.

 6. To prevent microbial contamination due to air and mobility, UV radiation lamps are arranged at the doors.